egeersu/KnetOnnx.jl/README.md

 Here are some cool ideas if you want to collaborate:
 - Export functionality.
 This could be done in one of 3 ways:

 	- (1) By only exporting models that are impelemented as a [KnetModel](https://github.com/egeersu/KnetOnnx.jl/blob/master/src/KnetModel.jl).
 These models have to use [KnetLayers](https://github.com/egeersu/KnetOnnx.jl/tree/master/src/KnetLayers), so one could implement functions that convert KnetLayers into strings.
 These strings would then be combined to construct the model.onnx file.
-The structure of the model (inputs, outputs, connections) can also be inferred from the KnetModel.
+The structure of the model (inputs, outputs, connections) can be inferred from the KnetModel.

 	- (2) By running a dummy input through the model and then collecting the Julia operations.
 These more primitive operations could then be turned into strings and combined according to the order of operations.
+This would be a completely novel project and does not depend on anything implemented by this package.

 	- (3) A hybrid approach.
-Use (1) for KnetModels & models that make use of KnetLayers.
-Use (2) for unknown layers/operations.
+Use (1) for KnetModels & functions that make use of KnetLayers.
+Use (2) if the layers/operations being used are unknown.

 - Adding a new [KnetLayer](https://github.com/egeersu/KnetOnnx.jl/tree/master/src/KnetLayers)
 - Adding a new [Converter](https://github.com/egeersu/KnetOnnx.jl/blob/master/src/converters.jl) ([ONNX Operator](https://github.com/onnx/onnx/blob/master/docs/Operators.md) -> [KnetLayer](https://github.com/egeersu/KnetOnnx.jl/tree/master/src/KnetLayers))